-Still in the construction phase, East Campus will consist of a pair of connected academic buildings; the Don Myers Technology & Innovation Building, housing both instructional and administrative space; and three residence halls.
+East Campus will consist of a pair of connected academic buildings; the Don Myers Technology & Innovation Building, housing both instructional and administrative space; and three residence halls.
 Built with sustainability in mind, East Campus aims for LEED Certification with great efforts taken to limit the number of greenhouse gases, produce less waste, and ensure energy efficiency.

 For an overview of the project from a construction standpoint, as well as updates throughout the building process, visit the Building AU website.

 Congressional, Constitution, and Federal Halls

 The three residence halls on East Campus take their names; Congressional, Constitution, and Federal; from three buildings that once stood on American University's Tenley Campus.
 Tenley Campus is now the home of the University’s Washington College of Law.
 Today’s Constitution, Congressional, and Federal Halls are located on the corner of Nebraska and New Mexico Avenues, steps from Bender Library and the Quad.

 East Campus will be home to 590 sophomore students residing in mostly double-rooms, each with ample storage space and bathroom.
 To see a sample floor layout or 3D rendering of a residential room on East Campus, visit our Residence Hall Room Specifications page.